 The city is renowned for being the birthplace of pizza, so there’s no shortage of delicious pizzerias for you to eat in!
 For a more fine-dining experience, there are also gourmet restaurants which serve fresh seafood and tasty pasta dishes.

 Children will love a trip to Galleria Borbonica where you can book the exciting ‘adventure tour’, which includes a tour on a floating raft through Naples’ underground tunnels.
 The local cuisine is perfect for youngsters as you can never go wrong with pasta or pizza!

 Naples has many shopping opportunities, with specialist Neapolitan boutiques selling beautiful handmade clothes, leather gloves and shoes.
 There are also street markets where you can find fresh fish and vegetables as well as household goods.

 During May, Naples hosts the Maggio dei Monumente.
 It’s considered one of Naples’ main cultural events with many monuments offering free entry as well as theatre performances, exhibitions, readings, and more.

-There are direct flights from Dublin to Naples with a flight time of just 3 hours and 15 minutes.
-From the airport the city’s centre is only 4km away.
-Getting around is easy too, with the reliable public transport system made up of trams, the metro, cable cars and buses.
+Getting around is easy, with a reliable public transport system made up of trams, the metro, cable cars and buses.